RevenueCat/codelab/rc/kmp/codelab.md

 The RevenueCat KMP SDK has **native support for Kotlin coroutines**, making it a seamless fit for projects using a coroutine-based architecture.
 The current offering is also exposed as a **Flow**, allowing you to observe changes reactively and update your UI accordingly.

-### Paywalls UI With Jetpack Compose
+### Paywalls UI With Compose Multiplatform

 At this point, everything should be ready to go.
-If you’ve already added the `com.revenuecat.purchases:purchases-kmp-ui` SDK, you can **easily build paywall UIs using Jetpack Compose**.
+If you’ve already added the `com.revenuecat.purchases:purchases-kmp-ui` SDK, you can **easily build paywall UIs using Compose Multiplatform**.

 RevenueCat’s UI library provides built-in components, such as `PaywallDialog` that allow you to **quickly display a paywall screen or dialog**.
 These components are fully customizable, offering a variety of configuration options to tailor the look and behavior to match your app’s design.

-Here’s an example showing how simple it is to implement and customize a paywall using Jetpack Compose:
+Here’s an example showing how simple it is to implement and customize a paywall using Compose Multiplatform:

 ```kotlin
 val currentOffering by viewModel.offering.collectAsState()